 Real-world evidence and health-system practice

-- Published health-system anti-amyloid rollout reports and protocol audits
+- Published health-system rollout reports and protocol audits across the therapy areas we cover

-- Specialty-lab reports on plasma biomarker uptake and performance
+- Specialty-lab reports on biomarker uptake and assay performance

 - Registry data published or referenced in peer-reviewed venues